hybridvamp/Sheepit-stats-telegram-bot/README.md

 1. Download the main.py file and create an empty file called logins.txt in the same directory.
 2. Change directory to where main.py and logins.txt are located.
 3. Install python-telegram-bot using ` pip install python-telegram-bot --upgrade `.
-4. Replace the "<YOUR_TOKEN_HERE>" with your own token.
+4. Replace the "<YOUR_TOKEN_HERE>" with the token of your telegram bot (can be created using https://telegram.me/BotFather, just follow the instructions)
 5. Run main.py.

-Or use the one at https://t.me/Sheepit_stats_bot (May take a while to respond because of the internet connection and host machine) (NOTE: By registering here your login information WILL BE STORED, I can fully understand if you are uncomfortable with this)

 Feel free to share any bugs you may ecounter.
 Note: The bot wasn't testet with more than one user using it at a time, it may not work as intended or slow down.